Net Zero Initiative: 10 principles for an ambitious corporate climate strategy

 This initiative, supported by ADEME and carried out by our partner Carbone 4, is a unique work, since it stems from a common position of the majority of firms, project developers and software publishers on the issues of contribution to Net Zero.

-The aim is to lay the foundations for a rigorous and ambitious corporate climate strategy, aligned with science and the objectives of the Paris Agreement.
+The aim is to lay the foundations for a rigorous and ambitious corporate climate strategy, in line with science and the objectives of the Paris Agreement, enabling us to achieve global carbon neutrality in the long term.

 The signatories call on all organisations, whatever their size and sector, to put them into practice in order to build a climate strategy that meets the challenges.